How do I get a loan as a young person?

 Is it easier to secure a loan once you reach 21?

-By the age of 21, many young adults have had the opportunity to establish a credit history and may have a broader selection of loan options available to them.
-This can make it easier to secure a loan compared to younger borrowers.
+By the age of 21, many young adults have had the opportunity to establish their credit history and may have a broader selection of loan options available to them.
+They may have been paying regular bills, such as for a mobile phone contract or a credit card, over this time which can help to build their credit history.

 Can a young person with bad credit get a loan?